 Do you have an example of how race and gender are approached in a non-intersectional way, versus a more intersectional way of approaching it?

 Ramos: A good example is the commonly used phrase “women and people of color.”
 When you say “women” as a separate category from “people of color,” you imply that you’re only talking about white women.
 We should try to step away from shorthand—if you’re addressing “Black women,” or “women of color,” then use those words.
 Another example is when referring to the LGBTQ+ community.
 You could instead use a term like “QPOC” (queer people of color), which acknowledges the differences in the struggles that QPOC have from white LGBTQ+ community members.
 The goal is to be as precise as you can in your language.

-What are the most important steps leaders can take in 2020 to address inequities in the workplace?
+What are the most important steps leaders can take to address inequities in the workplace?

 Ramos: As a manager, the first step is to admit you don’t know anything about intersectionality.
 That way, you can be open to learning not only about identities but also systems of power and how they affect people who have intersecting identities.

 As a company leader, don’t assume you’ve done everything you can do.
 If you have a diversity and inclusion department, or if you’ve attempted to make a safe space to communicate hard issues, don’t say that that’s all you can do.
 This is an ongoing process.
 Even if your culture in the workplace has changed, does that mean you’re going to stop making an effort?
 Marking an end date on your initiatives is one of the biggest mistakes leaders make.